Blackbody Radiation Calculator

 How This Blackbody Calculator Works

-A perfect blackbody emits thermal radiation with a spectrum determined only by its absolute temperature T. Two cornerstone relations summarize the behavior.
-Wien’s displacement law gives the peak wavelength λmax = b/T, with b ≈ 2.897771955×10⁻³ m·K. As temperature rises, the peak shifts to shorter wavelengths (toward blue/UV).
-Stefan–Boltzmann’s law gives the radiated power per unit area, q = ε σ T⁴, where σ = 5.670374419×10⁻⁸ W·m⁻²·K⁻⁴ and ε is emissivity (1 for a perfect blackbody).
-If you specify an emitting area A, the total power is P = qA.
+Two key relationships summarize blackbody behavior.
+Wien’s displacement law gives the wavelength where emission is strongest: λmax = b/T, with b ≈ 2.897771955×10⁻³ m·K. As temperature rises, the peak shifts to shorter wavelengths, which is why hotter objects look more blue-white and cooler ones look red or invisible to the eye.
+Stefan–Boltzmann’s law gives the total radiated power per unit area: q = ε σ T⁴.
+Here σ = 5.670374419×10⁻⁸ W·m⁻²·K⁻⁴ and ε is emissivity, a factor between 0 and 1 that describes how closely a surface behaves like a perfect blackbody.
+If you enter an emitting area A, the calculator reports total power with P = qA.

 Tips: Temperature must be on an absolute scale (K).
 If you enter °C, we convert to K internally via T(K)=T(°C)+273.15.
 Emissivity ε ranges from 0–1; many real surfaces are 0.8–0.98.
 Outputs are SI: nm/µm/m for wavelength, W/m² for flux, and W for power.